nunchuk-io/nunchuk-desktop/README.md

 **Qt libraries and Qt Creator**

 Download the Qt for your platform [Qt offline installer](https://www.qt.io/offline-installers) and install it.

-Visual studio 2017 or 2019 (for Windows)
+For Windows, download Visual studio 2017 or 2019.
 ```
 Notes:
 Qt version 5.12 or higher is recommended